Inkways/.Github/profile/README.md

 - North Korea

 If you find 'www.inkore.net' blocked in your region, it's likely due to local regulations.
-We respect all applicable laws and we do not encourage circumvention of such restrictions.
+We comply with all applicable laws and we do not encourage circumvention of such restrictions.

 ### ℹ️ Disclaimers:

 iNKORE Studios is unaffiliated with Microsoft, Microsoft 365, or third-party marketplaces.

 © iNKORE Studios.
 All rights reserved.

+The Disclaimer, Terms of Service, and Privacy Policy of iNKORE General Services apply to Inkways and all related services.

 ---